Using the Grafana Agent Machine Charm

 Note that in the status we now have a new section named SAAS.
 In that section we can see all the interfaces offered by other applications running in other models that we can integrate to.

-So no relate Grafana Agent with these 3 applications is easy:
+So now let’s relate Grafana Agent with these 3 applications:

 juju relate grafana-agent prometheus-receive-remote-write